MattthiasSchedel/bibtex-fetcher/README.md

 4. Bug fixes and rework of codebase.
 5. Added new icon designed by [Ngoc-Han Le](https://www.linkedin.com/in/ngoc-han-le/).

 This release should greatly improve the reliability of the BibTeX manager Extension.

+### 1.1.0
+Added the option to specify the BibTex key using a pallette of patterns.

+Added a warning if the BibTeX is invalid or incomplete.

+If you like the work done here, please give it a star on GitHub or in the extension store ⭐

 Happy writing!